oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 This example references a database running in the `default` namespace that is accessed with the URL `jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, user `sys as dba`, and password `Oradoc_db1`.
 Note that you can still add this data source even if there's no database running at this location.

-{{% notice note %}} If you already have a WDT config map deployed for your running domain, as is true for the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample, then you should ensure that any updated config map that you supply includes any needed files that were in the original WDT config map.
-For example, the Model in Image sample puts files in a directory that it uses to stage its config map in `$WORKDIR/wdtconfigmap`.
+{{% notice note %}} If you already have a WDT configmap deployed for your running domain, as is true for the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample, then you should ensure that any updated configmap that you supply includes any needed files that were in the original WDT configmap.
+For example, the Model in Image sample puts files in a directory that it uses to stage its configmap in `$WORKDIR/wdtconfigmap`.
 {{% /notice %}}